 2019 marks the 50th anniversary of Dr. Momaday’s Pulitzer Prize-winning first novel, House Made of Dawn.
 Burns remarked, “Scott Momaday is a distinguished teacher, poet and author.
 The mission of American Prairie Reserve to preserve huge swaths of northern prairie must be accompanied by an honest reckoning with the complicated human history of that habitat we seek to restore.
 Professor Momaday is precisely the person to help us with that reckoning.”

 After receiving the Prize bronze, Dr. Momaday said, “I cannot tell you how honored I am to be the recipient of this wonderful Prize,” and thanked Mr. Burns by saying, “I don’t know anyone who has done more to identify and preserve our American heritage.”

 Dr. Momaday regaled the audience with his storytelling, but also spoke of the importance of protecting native grasslands and the environment.

 “Unless we reverse this trend, I think we are doomed.
 The Earth is our home and we must protect this sacred land, love it and cherish it,” said Dr. Momaday.
 “It is important that we realize where we are in relation to time, in relation to atmosphere and Earth and the universe.
 If we do not do that, we ought to be ashamed of ourselves.”

 Dr. Momaday received the honor from Mr. Burns and others during the Prize presentation event on May 1, 2019, at the American Museum of Natural History in New York City.

-The evening’s festivities include remarks by Meryl Streep, Ken Burns, and Dr. Momaday, as well as American Prairie Reserve’s CEO Alison Fox and Board of Directors Chair George Matelich, and Ken Burns American Heritage Prize National Jury Chair Dawn Arnall.
+The evening’s festivities include remarks by Meryl Streep, Ken Burns, and Dr. Momaday, as well as American Prairie’s CEO Alison Fox and Board of Directors Chair George Matelich, and Ken Burns American Heritage Prize National Jury Chair Dawn Arnall.